A new restaurant opens in your neighborhood.

 However, among all that noise, there is likely to be some praise.

 Praise received through social media is always up-to-date and real.
 It leaves your potential clients with a better opinion of how your brand will do for them right now.
-Click To Tweet
+Share on XTweets, Facebook mentions, Instagram comments and even TikTok duets are all valuable forms of social proof that you can use to influence buying decisions.

 B2C businesses are likely to see the most success with this as more people will talk about their brands online.